Groups and their meeting places

-Railway Society, Steam in the East Midlands in the 1950's by Fred
+Society Steam in the East Midlands in the 1950s by Fred

 city of Leicester ranging from the East Coast Main Line at Stoke to the

-Western's line to Birmingham Snow Hill, also the West Coast, Midland
+Great Western's line to Birmingham Snow Hill, also the West Coast,

 and Great Central lines.